 While female fertility does decrease the older a woman gets, a combination of the right lifestyle and environment can make a huge difference to your chances of getting pregnant.

 According to several studies, including one published in the journal Human Reproduction, the more weight a woman gains between pregnancies, the longer it takes for her to conceive.
 It is not healthy to carry extra pounds; it increases your risk of diabetes, cardiovascular disease and hypertension.

+Body weight and fertility are related.
 When you lose weight, it makes a lot of difference to your health and improves your ability to conceive.
+Your BMI affects your chances of getting pregnant.
 You should try to maintain a body mass index (BMI) of 18.5 to 24.9 – your chances of conceiving are great as long as you stay within this range.

 When you are either overweight or underweight, it affects your hormonal balance.
 In particular, it affects the estrogen levels in the body.
 Estrogen is the key hormone for ovulation and when your estrogen levels are affected, that lowers your chances of getting pregnant.

 Also, obesity leads to complications during pregnancy, such as gestational diabetes, high blood pressure, and prolonged labour.
 When you carry an unhealthy weight, it makes carrying a baby dangerous, even after you conceive.
 Similarly, being underweight is dangerous as well as your body may not be able to handle pregnancy in a healthy way or provide the baby the nutrition that it requires for healthy growth.